gavinzbq/NVIDIA-CUDA-Fundamentals-Notes/TensorRT-overview.rst

 - Layers with unused output are eliminated to avoid unnecessary computation.

-- Convolution, bias and ReLU layers are fused to a single layer, which is labeled as CBR.
+- Convolution, Bias and ReLU layers are fused to a single layer, which is labeled as CBR.

 .. figure:: images/TensorRT5.png
     :scale: 25 %